zifeo/Infinite-terrain/README.md

 ### Optional features

 - infinite terrain: using a seed and interpolation between each piece of terrain, we could create glued chunk each having its own noise characteristics
+- mipmap textures: for breaking predefined pattern and make the view more pleasant to see we used mipmap on each textures blend
 - biomes: based on chunk we implemented 4 biomes (mountains, oceans, deserts and basics) using the concept of temperature to modify amplitude, colors and others attributes
 - trees population: to occupied the free spaces, we introduced textured trees adapted to their locales biomes (snowned pins, reeds, bruches, cacti and pins) and placed them in a procedural manner
 - water reflection with trees and sky: challenged to overcome chunk reflection limitation, we used one big clipped framebuffer to draw from downside all the elements we wanted to reflect
 - physically realistic movements: camera jumping has been integrated with realistic physics principles but we kept a low gravity to allow big jumps to be made
 - realistic fog: as a starting point for future particles effects, we used fog that increases with the distance to mimic real world effects
+- recordable bezier path: as none of us shared the same most loved bezier path, we made it parametrable on the user will

 ### Team work